Academic judgment is a judgment that is made about a matter where only the opinion of an academic expert is sufficient.

 Completion of Procedures Letter

-Once a student has finished the university's internal complaints or appeals procedures, the university must promptly send the student a Completion of Procedures Letter.
-This letter should set out clearly what issues have been considered and the university's final decision.
+Once a student has finished the HE provider's internal complaints or appeals procedures, the provider must promptly send the student a Completion of Procedures Letter.
+This letter should set out clearly what issues have been considered and the HE provider's final decision.
 It should also refer to the OIA.
 Our review will focus on this final decision.

 For further information, including Guidance on issuing Completion of Procedures Letters and the Template, please see our Completion of Procedures Letter section.